 Sara Schaefer is a critically acclaimed stand up comedian, writer, and producer currently based in Los Angeles.
 She was the co-host of MTV’s late night show Nikki & Sara Live.
-Sara has appeared on @Midnight, John Oliver’s New York Stand Up Show, Late Night with Jimmy Fallon, Best Week Ever, and Inside Amy Schumer.
+Sara has appeared on @Midnight, John Oliver’s New York Stand Up Show, Late Night with Jimmy Fallon, and Inside Amy Schumer.
 She won two Emmy awards for her work at Late Night with Jimmy Fallon, and has written for Ed Helms’ Comedy Central special The Fake News with Ted Nelms, Problematic with Moshe Kasher, Not Safe with Nikki Glaser and Who Wants to Be A Millionaire.
-Her new digital series Woman Online debuted on Seriously.TV in February 2017.
+Her digital series Woman Online debuted on Seriously.TV in February 2017.
 Recently, Sara’s stand up show Little White Box debuted to a sold-out run at the 2017 Edinburgh Fringe Festival.

 Sara grew up in Richmond, Virginia, and got her higher learnings at the College of William & Mary.
 After a year of weirdness in New Orleans, she moved to New York City to pursue comedy.
 Working by day as an analyst at a securities fraud law firm, she pursued comedy at night, performing sketch, stand up, and improv all over the city.
 She gathered critical acclaim for her bi-weekly stage show, “Sara Schaefer is Obsessed With You,” and has produced several live shows over the years, including “Video Gaga” at the Upright Citizen’s Brigade Theatre.